 Film directing is closely related to screenwriting and cinematography, and many film directors hold a bachelor's or master's degree in cinema production or film directing.
 Film directors can also get into the field through on-the-job training and apprenticeship programs.
 Aspiring film directors can find bachelor's and master's degree programs in film directing, filming and film studies.
 The U.S. Bureau of Labor Statistics notes that stage directors may complete a Master of Fine Arts through one of more than 150 National Association of Schools of Theater-accredited schools.
 Students may take advantage of hands-on learning opportunities provided by film directing and filming associations that include on-set experience.
 They can also work for small local theater houses and move up the ladder.
 Other paths to becoming a film director include technical school or apprenticeship work.

 Film directors seek out opportunities where they can use their creative and visionary skills to transform a written script into a filmed motion picture.
 Film directors should be diplomatic so that they can deal with cast, crew, studio staff and executives effectively.
 Film directors also need solid technical and business skills like camera operation, budgeting and organizational skills.

 Career and Economic Outlook

 Film directors can expect a wide range of salaries that depend upon job type, employer and many other factors.
-Work opportunities can be sporadic and not always well paid despite average expected job growth from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The BLS reported the median annual salary among producers and directors as $68,440 in May 2015.
+Work opportunities can be sporadic and not always well paid despite faster-than-average expected job growth from 2016-2026, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The BLS reported the median annual salary among producers and directors as $71,620 in May 2017.
 However, film directors may earn a lot less if they are working on small independent films that are not part of the union system.
 Film directors can expect strong competition for jobs and related on-set opportunities, as the number of qualified graduates may outpace the number of positions available.